William Murphy (bishop of Rockville Centre)

-William Francis Murphy (born May 14, 1940) is an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Rockville Centre on Long Island, New York, from 2001 to 2016 and as an auxiliary bishop of the Archdiocese of Boston in Massachusetts from 1995 to 2001.
+William Francis Murphy (May 14, 1940 – March 26, 2026) was an American prelate of the Catholic Church.
+He served as bishop of the Diocese of Rockville Centre on Long Island, New York in the United States, from 2001 to 2016 and as an auxiliary bishop of the Archdiocese of Boston in Massachusetts from 1995 to 2001.

 Biography

 Early life

-William Murphy was born in Boston, Massachusetts on May 14, 1940.
+William Murphy was born in Boston, Massachusetts, on May 14, 1940.
+He had two brothers, Paul and Robert, and three sisters, Virginia, Katherine, and Cornelia Ann who became a nun as Sister Paul St. Katherine Murphy, SND de Namur.
+Their parents were Cornelius and Nora Veronica (Duggan) Murphy.

 He received his secondary education at Boston Latin School in Boston, then attended Saint John's Seminary in Boston, receiving his Bachelor of Arts degree in 1961.
-He was then sent to Rome to study at the Pontifical Gregorian University, where he received a Doctor of Sacred Theology degree.
+Murphy then studied at the Pontifical Gregorian University, where he received a Doctor of Sacred Theology degree.

 Priesthood

 Murphy was ordained a priest of the Archdiocese of Boston at Saint Peter’s Basilica in Vatican City by Bishop Francis Reh on December 16, 1964.
 Murphy received his Licentiate in Sacred Theology in 1965 from the Gregorian University.
 After his ordination, Murphy returned to Massachusetts, where the archdiocese assigned him as an assistant pastor at parishes in Groveland, Winchester and East Boston.
 During this period, he also taught at Emmanuel College in Boston and Pope St. John XXIII National Seminary in Weston, Massachusetts.